Website Management and Its Importance for Businesses Explained

 • Too many graphics: Image-heavy websites, such as eCommerce sites with plenty of products, also create additional HTTP requests on your server.

-4. Manage Major Downtime Causes
+4. Manage Website Downtime

-Your website can be inaccessible and unavailable for a certain duration of time for numerous reasons, most commonly the ones below.
+Your website can be inaccessible and unavailable for a certain duration of time for numerous reasons, most commonly the ones below:

+4.1.
 Website Hosting Issues

+4.2.
 Hardware Breakdown

+4.3.
 Cyberattacks

 • DDoS Attacks: Denial of Service attacks flood the website’s server with requests and, as each server has the capacity to process a certain number of requests, a huge number of these false requests can crash the server, making your website unavailable to “real,” valuable visitors.

-In order to be prepared for and manage web downtime, make sure you:
+To be prepared for and manage web downtime, make sure you:

 5. Eliminate Excess Website Elements

-Sometimes, a website’s performance is hindered by too many plugins, software add-ons and other elements such as spam comments and unoptimized content changes that slow it down.
+Sometimes, a website’s performance is hindered by too many plugins, software add-ons, and other elements such as spam comments and unoptimized content changes that slow it down.

 Your website needs occasional cleaning to get rid of this unnecessary software and content components.
-There are numerous tools at your disposal for cleaning a website of surplus elements, such as Autoptimize, WP-Optimize and
+There are numerous tools at your disposal for cleaning a website of surplus elements, such as Autoptimize and WP-Optimize.

 6. Make Sure Your Online Forms Are Not Vulnerable

-7. Secure Your Landing Pages
+7. Optimize Your Landing Pages

 Potential issues your visitors can experience when they arrive on your landing page include:

-• Slow loading page due to heavy traffic
+• Slow-loading page due to heavy traffic

 • Web server glitch